navya52/ai-locus-agent/HOW_TO_USE.md

 - **Data access**: Download tracking, user interactions
 - **Storage details**: S3 location, metadata preservation

-## Real-World Use Cases

-**For Doctors:**
-- Quickly understand patient history from multiple letters
-- Identify urgent cases that need immediate attention
-- Access patient information without opening multiple PDFs
-- Maintain audit trails for compliance

-**For Healthcare Teams:**
-- Share patient summaries with colleagues
-- Track patient progress over time
-- Ensure privacy compliance with automatic PHI detection
-- Access original documents when needed

 ## Error Handling & Graceful Degradation

 If something goes wrong, you'll get friendly messages instead of scary error codes.
 For example:
-- **PDF processing fails?** → "Unable to read this file, please try a different PDF"
+- **PDF processing fails** → "Unable to read this file, please try a different PDF"
-- **AI analysis times out?** → "Analysis taking longer than expected, please wait"
+- **AI analysis times out** → "Analysis taking longer than expected, please wait"
-- **Network issues?** → "Connection problem, please check your internet and try again"
+- **Network issues** → "Connection problem, please check your internet and try again"

-We also have fallbacks - if the AI can't analyze a document, we still extract the NHS number (using regex algorithm) and store the file.
+We also have fallbacks - if the AI can't analyze a document, we still extract the NHS number (using a regex algorithm) and store the file.

 ## Troubleshooting

-**For Doctors:**
-- Quickly understand patient history from multiple letters
-- Identify urgent cases that need immediate attention
-- Access patient information without opening multiple PDFs
-- Maintain audit trails for compliance

-**For Healthcare Teams:**
-- Share patient summaries with colleagues
-- Track patient progress over time
-- Ensure privacy compliance with automatic PHI detection
-- Access original documents when needed

-## Troubleshooting

 - **File issues**: Ensure PDF is valid and under 10MB
-- **Mobile access**: May need to manually type "http://" before URL
+- **Website access**: modile devices need to manually type "http://" before URL
 - **Processing time**: Normal is 1-2 seconds

 ## Tech stack